cilium/cilium/Documentation/operations/upgrade.rst

 Removed Options
 ~~~~~~~~~~~~~~~

+* IPVLAN support has been removed following the deprecation in v1.11.
+  :ref:`eBPF_Host_Routing` should provide the same performance benefits.
 * The endpoint config option ``Conntrack`` was removed.
 The option was used
   to disable the stateful connection tracking for the endpoint.
 However, many
   Cilium features depend on the tracking.
 Therefore the option to disable the